SylviXu/MY472_Assignment1/README.md

 - `assignment1.html` presents the final output and interpretations of all problems.
 - `assignment1.Rmd` is an RMarkdown file and contains several code chunks for each exercise.

+Note: this is a formative assessment which does not count towards the final grade, only for coding practice and format checking.